 A new wave of scientific research looking at psilocybin could offer promise for the treatment of a number of mental and medical conditions – including anorexia.

-One condition that psilocybin has been shown to hold potential as therapy treatment for is eating disorders, and a psychedelic research centre is calling for patients to take part in an anorexia psilocybin treatment study.
+One condition that psilocybin has been shown to hold potential as therapy treatment for is eating disorders, and a psychedelic research centre is holding clinical trials as part of an anorexia psilocybin treatment study.

 Psilocybin is a naturally occurring psychoactive substance found in certain species of mushrooms and research into the chemical has been limited due to its scheduling as an illegal drug in many countries across the world.